kkane106/express-overview/README.md

 # merge-descriptors
 ```

+It's important to use the `--save` option when we install packages.
+This way, if another developer clones our repository, the record of package dependencies will be stored in the package.json.

 #### Our First Express Route

 Now that we have express installed and our package.json file configured, let's stick with convention and deploy `Hello World!` to a real live web browser!
 Let's start super simple.